fadiatriseptiani/Data-cleaning-MySQL/README.md

 After cleaning, the dataset became free from duplicates and inconsistent entries, properly formatted, and ready for further analysis or visualization.

+**Credits**

+This project was built by following the tutorial from [Alex The Analyst on YouTube](https://www.youtube.com/@AlexTheAnalyst) as part of my learning journey in data analytics.
+The project helped me understand data cleaning and modeling.

+Fadia Tri Septiani

+triseptianifadia@gmail.com